ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 For programmatic access to the HDFS, use the WebHDFS REST API.

-**Prerequisites:** You need your user credentials and the WebHDFS URL.
+**Prerequisites**: You need your user credentials and the WebHDFS URL.
 See [Retrieving service endpoints](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints).

 To upload data to HDFS by using the WebHDFS REST API:

 1. Open a command prompt.

 1. Change directory to the location of the data files that you want to upload.
-Using the WebHDFS URL that is identified by checking the docs as described under Prerequisites above, make a REST API call by using the cURL command to show directory contents, create directories, and upload files.
+Using the WebHDFS URL that is identified by checking the docs under Prerequisites, make a REST API call by using the cURL command to show directory contents, create directories, and upload files.

  For example, to show the current contents of your cluster's top-level HDFS directory, which is named `/user`, run the following command: